- School Attendance Hours

 Breakfast begins at 8:15 am for bus students, for walkers, and parent drop-off.
 Students getting breakfast need to line up at the front door of the building.

 Students should be in their classroom by 8:30 am.

-3:05 pm: 3rd-5th grade walkers are dismissed out the outside classroom door.
+3:05 pm: ISC & 2nd-5th grade walkers are dismissed out the outside classroom door.
 Parent Pick-up wait outside the classroom door, teachers will release students.
-3rd-5th grade bus students will be dismissed by daycare names and bus numbers.
+2nd-5th grade bus students will be dismissed by daycare names and bus numbers.
 ISC students that ride a bus will be escorted out by staff.

 All students should go directly home at the end of the school day.
 School supervision ends 10 minutes after dismissal.
 Students are expected to be picked up or gone from the school campus by this time unless they are participating in a school-sponsored after-school activity.

 If a bus is late, the students will stand in the bus line designated in the front of the school.
 If it is raining, the students will stand under cover or in the main halls at the designated line up area.